dcorns/dalecorns.com/readme.md

 `rhc port-forward` APP_NAME
 ####Connect to openshift using shell
 `rhc ssh -a` APP_NAME
+####Retrieve mongo database
+Forward the mongo database connection from openshift as specified above</br>
+Use a local terminal to change to the directory to which the data will be copied</br>
+Run `mongodump`<br/>
+This will create a dump directory and store the data inside it.</br>
+Next replace the local database collections that exist in the database retrieved from the remote by starting mongod locally, and then changing to the parent of the dump directory created by mongodump.
+Then run `mongorestore --drop`</br>
 ###Alternate Firebase Setup
 Create a firebase account and application<br/>
 Go to application settings, permissions, service account<br/>